 The standard processing time for applying for a US passport is between 4-6 weeks.
-If you will need your passport in less than two weeks, you will need to schedule an appointment with your local passport acceptance facility.
+As a result, if you will need your passport in less than two weeks, you must schedule an appointment with your local passport acceptance facility.

 If you plan during peak travel seasons like the summer, be sure to apply within ten weeks of travel.
 Please note that there has been a large number of renewals that have extended the processing time to a solid six weeks.
 It will probably take that long for the foreseeable future, so plan accordingly.